+What makes for strong praise and worship leadership?
 Strong worship leaders develop good attitudes and habits.
 They keep their heart, mind and spirit right before God and man.
-Check out these things that strong leaders don’t do, so you can grow and improve.
+All these attributes can learned.
+Check out these things that strong praise and worship leadership doesn’t do, so you can grow and improve.

 1. They don’t miss out on a daily time with God

 2. They don’t pick songs that the congregation can’t sing

 If your congregation is not singing, you are not doing what you are called to do.
 Are you picking songs the congregation can learn quickly?
 Are you repeating the songs enough for your congregation to learn them?
 Are you picking great songs?
 Is your congregation just singing or are they worshiping with the songs?
 Are you putting them in singable keys?

 3. They don’t choose a worship list without praying about it

 The Holy Spirit will bring songs to your mind that you might ordinarily miss.
 How does God want to be worshiped this Sunday?
 What does He want to say to His church?

 4. They don’t think that success comes from anywhere but God